Hardware

 Yes, 47 μF ceramic capacitors are expensive, but you only need two and they never leak.
 Leads must fit 0.8mm plated holes spaced 5mm apart.
 Only a voltage of >=10V is required.
 Tolerance and temperature coefficient do not matter.

 The CUI audio jack is available in many colors and with optional switches.
-The switches are not used, but the circuit board can accept the extra leads.
+The switches are unused, but the board accepts the extra leads.

 The REBOOT switch is available from multiple manufacturers in various lengths, colors, and activation forces.
 Nothing matters except that it’s “momentary on”.